Guide

 Drag tasks into time blocks

-Still in Calendar mode, drag your prioritized tasks into the open time, matching demanding work to your highest-energy hours.
-Because Priority and Calendar live in the same planner, you can flip between the list and the timeline as you go.
+Drag your prioritized tasks into the open time, matching demanding work to your highest-energy hours.
 Leave buffer space between blocks for overruns and breaks — a fully packed calendar always breaks.

 6. 6